ltriant/ltriant.github.io/_posts/2023-11-04-atari2600-scanline-rendering.md

 There is a counter specifically for horizontal syncing (HSYNC), and the playfield (background) uses the HSYNC counter to render, however I used a specific counter for the playfield.
 The player, missile, and ball sprites all have their own counters.
 The sprites only render at certain points in the counter... they're not rendering for all 40 clocks.
 Individual counters can be reset at different points of the scanline — via the RESxx registers of the TIA — in order to get different sprites to render at different horizontal positions on the screen.

 Another important counter is the graphics scan counter.
 This counter is also present in the sprites.
-It's described as a 3-bit binary counter, so it has counts values from 0 to 7, and it is used to determine which bit of the 8-bit graphics register of the sprite to draw.
+It's described as a 3-bit binary counter, so it counts values from 0 to 7, and it is used to determine which bit of the 8-bit graphics register of the sprite to draw.
 It clocks along at a rate which is determined by the NUSIZx registers.

 After fumbling my way through a naive initial implementation, based on whatever wisdom I had accumulated from my NES emulator, I ended up with this: